devuri/shortcode-options/README.md

 # WP Shortcode Options
+Options are pieces of data that WordPress uses to store various preferences and configuration settings.
+Listed below are the options, along with some of the default values from the current WordPress install ([Reference](https://codex.wordpress.org/Option_Reference)).
 This plugin is a simple way to display WP Options using shortcode [wpoption opt="blogname"], you can reference list of options here: [Codex Option Reference](https://codex.wordpress.org/Option_Reference)..

 ## Getting Started